 Honey as an ingredient

-Honey is dangerous for babies under 12 months of age because it’s unpasteurized and can have spores of bacteria that can cause infant botulism.
+Honey is dangerous for babies under 12 months of age because it can have spores of bacteria that can cause infant botulism.
 And since their immune systems are still developing, it can put them at risk for any food pathogens that could be present.
 You need to be really careful about checking the ingredient list for honey, as it tends to be used in a lot of breads to add sweetness.

 Top brand recommendations